WPCD-Workflows/documentation/source/introduction.rst

   `Gforge <https://gforge6.eufus.eu>`__ hosts all projects (software and infrastructure) under the EU-IM.

 EU-IM Gateway
-   The EU-IM Gateway is a compute cluster located at Portici (near Napoli in Italy).
-It is uses for development and fusion simulations in the EU-IM.
+   The EU-IM Gateway is a computer cluster presently hosted at CINECA, Bologna, Italy.
+It is used for development and fusion simulations in the EU-IM.

 EU-IM Portal
    The `EU-IM Portal